Seyfarth Shaw LLP > Washington DC, United States > Firm Profile

 - Real estate > Construction (including construction litigation)

 Top Tier Firm Rankings

-- ERISA litigation
+- Labor and employment > ERISA litigation

 - Real estate

-- Securities litigation - defense
+- Dispute resolution > Securities litigation: defense